Home

 Just inside the entrance to the Pavillion, Genesis Steel Band creates a traffic jam.
 Patrons come inside to see the flowers, and are greeted with infectious music that seems to root them to the ground.
 The band plays and plays, hoping that the crowd will thin out, but this doesn't happen until they stop playing, usually out of sheer exhaustion!

-Flower Show St. Elizabeth Jamaica Outside the Pavillion are the vendors' stalls.
+Outside the Pavillion are the vendors' stalls.
 Small, colourful stalls with food and drinks, plants, pots, toys and other offerings.
 This is where a lot of the action (and bargaining!) takes place.
 There is also fun stuff for children - an Easter Bonnet Parade, and other activities like a bounce-about, ferris wheel and go carts are regular features.

 Drink lots of water while you're outside - as with most outdoor activities in Jamaica, it gets pretty hot!
 When you're tired, find some cool shady, grab a drink and a boiled corn.

-Other good flower/agricultural shows are:
+Other good agricultural/horticultural activities in Jamaica are:

 • Denbigh Agricultural Show held in Clarendon each August.
 It's the biggest show of its kind in Jamaica.